fkabell3/archdesktop/README.md

 * Terminal emulation has the ability to open files and links easily
 * Virtual machines can be spawned trivally with a few keystrokes

 All of the above actions utilize dmenu for a consistent UI.
-Lack of mouse use is a goal.
+Lack of mouse use is a goal, but mouse support has been patched in.
 A transparency theme as been applied to get that nice look often seen in Apple Software.<br>

 Many of the companion scripts will not work alone; they must either be used on the system setup with archinstall.sh, or edited to become usable on your system.
 The most notable offenders are: